DawgZter/langchain/docs/modules/prompts.rst

 The new way of programming models is through prompts.
 A "prompt" refers to the input to the model.
-This input is rarely hard coded, but rather is often constructed from multiple components.
+This input is rarely hardcoded, but rather is often constructed from multiple components.
 A PromptTemplate is responsible for the construction of this input.
 LangChain provides several classes and functions to make constructing and working with prompts easy.